NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 as an additional result of channel bumps waiting for aarch64 builds to finish, saving on build times for end users.

+## Prior art
+There were prior attempts at the same feat, but they failed due to technical limitations of Hydra:
+ - NixOS/nixpkgs@74c4e30 - disabled in 2017 because of memory issues
+ - NixOS/nixpkgs#52534, NixOS/nixpkgs@36a0c13 - re-enabled in 2018 to pre-build important outputs
+ - NixOS/nixpkgs@1bfe8f1 - disabled again due to hydra-evaluator issues

 # Detailed design
 [design]: #detailed-design